 How much will it cost to install and maintain?

-However, in terms of convenience the installation of an unvented cylinder is considerably less hassle as it can be placed anywhere in your home and, with no water tank needed, doesn't take up as much physical space.
+However, in terms of convenience, the installation of an unvented cylinder is considerably less hassle as it can be placed anywhere in your home and, with no cold water tank needed, doesn't take up as much physical space.